Latest Update

 Today, high tides routinely impact Long Wharf, and the area sustained significant damage from coastal storm surge during recent Nor’Easters.
 Climate Ready Boston (2016) and Coastal Resilience Solutions for Downtown and North End (2020) identified Long Wharf as one of the most vulnerable flood pathways affecting the city for current and future storm events, and proposed a set of comprehensive district-level strategies to protect the area from coastal flooding and sea-level rise.

 Building on this important work, the Planning Department has launched the Long Wharf Flood Mitigation Planning & Feasibility study.
-The project aims to develop a feasible, stakeholder supported solution for Long Wharf that protects the pier itself, its public uses and infrastructure as well as the neighborhoods around it, against current and future coastal flooding and sea-level rise.
-The study scope focuses on the BPDA-owned land reaching from the edge of Waterfront Park (Christopher Columbus) in the north to the southern edge of Old Atlantic Avenue in the south.
+The project aims to develop a feasible, stakeholder supported solution for Long Wharf that protects the pier itself, its public uses and infrastructure, as well as the neighborhoods around it, against current and future coastal flooding and sea-level rise.
+The study scope focuses on publicly-owned land reaching from the edge of Waterfront Park (Christopher Columbus) in the north to the southern edge of Old Atlantic Avenue in the south.

-Government Partners
+Project Partners

 - City of Boston, Environment Department